 The conference features a keynote and master class by a local author and workshops focused on the craft and business of writing.
-Authors Garth Stein, Jim Lynch, and J.A.
-Jance have been featured at previous conferences.
+Authors Garth Stein, Jim Lynch, J.A.
+Jance, and Dave Boling have been featured at previous conferences.
 This is a popular event and we expect seats to sell out again this year!

-For 2018, Write in the Harbor will be held Friday evening Nov.
-2 and all day Saturday Nov.
-3, and will feature local writer and former The News Tribune sports writer Dave Boling.
+For 2019, Write in the Harbor will be held Friday evening Nov.
+1, and all day Saturday Nov.
+2, and will feature local writer Erica Bauermeister.

 Friday night is our keynote address, and all conference attendees are welcome:

 - Doors open at 6pm, light refreshments with beer and wine

 - Program begins at 7pm, welcome from Dr. Ivan Harrell, TCC President, and keynote address including Q&A with Erica Bauermeister

 - Erica Bauermeister will sign books beginning at 8pm